From consumer intelligence to consumer centricity

 “I am a broken record when it comes to saying, ‘We have to focus on the consumer.’… I don’t think the answers are just in the numbers.
 You have to get out and look.”- A.G.
 Lafley, former CEO at Procter & Gamble

 Brands need to go beyond ‘measuring’, and should install an ongoing collaboration with their consumers to truly understand what they think, feel and do.
 Next, it’s about turning this continuous stream of data – the consumers’ feedback, input and ideas – into insights, and acting upon those.
-This means the consumer gets deeply anchored in the organization and drives change throughout the business, an approach we call ‘consumer intuition’.
-To survive and even thrive in today’s fickle times, it is vital for organizations to move from ‘consumer intelligence’ to ‘consumer intuition’.
-Their decision making should be driven by an intrinsic understanding of the consumer, rather than being fueled solely by facts or consumer intelligence.
+We call this approach ‘consumer-centric’: the consumer gets deeply anchored in the organization, and drives change throughout the business.
+To survive and even thrive in today’s fickle times, organizations need to move from ‘consumer intelligence’ to ‘consumer centricity’.
+An intrinsic understanding of the consumer should drive their decision making, rather than solely facts or consumer intelligence.

-Heineken puts great effort into installing a consumer-intuitive mindset among all its stakeholders.
-Since 2016, they have been running a structural consumer Square called Brewhouse to keep an ongoing finger on the pulse, and the organization recently started to experiment with consumer-connect initiatives.
+Heineken puts great effort into installing a consumer-centric mindset among all its stakeholders.
+Since 2016, they have been running a structural consumer Square called Brewhouse to keep an ongoing finger on the pulse; the organization recently also started to experiment with consumer-connect initiatives.
 Directly connecting the Heineken team with 50 consumers for 30-minute one-on-one interviews has resulted in an increased consumer understanding and empathy.